The following professionals lent their expertise to this article:

 Mental Health in Education

-Designed for current and prospective teachers, the mental health in education track equips those selecting this specialization to recognize and meet the emotional and social health needs of their students.
-Specific topics include the educator’s proper role and capacity to address student mental health issues, the application of diverse strategies in the classroom, and the effective use of community mental health resources in support of student well-being.
+Designed for current and prospective teachers, the mental health in education track prepares students to recognize and meet the emotional and social health needs of their students.
+Specific topics include:

 Pediatric Mental Health

-The pediatric mental health specialization prepares clinicians currently working in integrated healthcare and education settings to address a variety of behavioral health needs (anxiety, depression, attention deficits, etc.) of children, adolescents, and families through assessment, intervention, and consultation skills.
+Through the development of assessment, intervention, and consultation skills, the pediatric mental health specialization prepares clinicians to address a variety of behavioral health needs of children, adolescents, and families

 FAQs About Earning Your Mental and Behavioral Health Certificate Online